NathanNoye/Obsidian-Vault/Bibles/NASB1995/41 - Mark/Mark 12.md

 This came about from the Lord, **And it is marvelous in our eyes**'?"

 ###### 12
 And they were seeking to seize Him, and _yet_ they feared the people, for they understood that He spoke the parable against them.
-And _so_ they left Him and went away.Jesus Answers the Pharisees, Sadducees and Scribes
+And _so_ they left Him and went away.

+### Jesus Answers the Pharisees, Sadducees and Scribes

 ###### 13
 Then they *sent some of the Pharisees and Herodians to Him in order to trap Him in a statement.